 Deconstructing Diabetes

-Simplify How to Eat with Diabetes
+Simplify Eating with Diabetes

 Simplifying what to eat with diabetes.